Improved decision making with similarity based machine learning: Applications in chemistry: Introduction

 \section{Introduction}

-Useful answers to experimental design questions are crucial components for successful decision making under finite budget and time constraints.
-Conventionally, optimal or near-optimal solutions are proposed by few expert scientists which severely limits humanity's `experimental reach', and even prevents us from solving global challenges in a timely fashion.
-Examples include addressing hunger, infectious disease, or climate change through catalysts for fertilizers, drugs, or renewable energy storage, respectively.
-High-dimensional combinatorial solution spaces pose a dramatic bottleneck for non-expert scientists, and even in high-throughput scenarios.
-With the dawn of autonomous robotic experimentation in the chemical and biological sciences \cite{robotscientist, automationscience, Burger2020, Hse2019,Granda2018, alanbayesian}, humanity's experimental reach is revolutionized through the capacity in which experiments can be executed.
-Fostering the synergy between computational and experimental design, the digitization of the chemical and biological sciences facilitates data driven exploration through an accelerated feedback loop.
+Useful answers to experimental design\cite{fisher1936design, chaloner1995bayesian, pukelsheim2006optimal} questions are crucial components for successful decision making\cite{edwards1954theory, pratt1995introduction, berger2013statistical, foster2021statistical, Trommershuser2008} under finite budget and time constraints.
+Conventionally, optimal or near-optimal solutions are proposed by few expert scientists which severely limits humanity’s ‘experimental reach’ as high-dimensional combinatorial solution spaces pose a dramatic bottleneck.
+Breakthroughs in machine learning and advances in data-availability through high performance computing or high-throughput experimentation are accelerating the pace of scientific discovery and are considered by some to even represent a paradigm-shift\cite{hey2009the, von_lilienfeld_quantum_2018,vonLilienfeld2020}.
+In particular, autonomous robotic experimentation in the chemical and biological sciences \cite{robotscientist, automationscience, Burger2020, Hse2019,Granda2018, alanbayesian} revolutionizes humanity's experimental reach through the capacity in which experiments can be executed.
+The synergy between machine learning, first principles simulations and experimental design facilitates data driven exploration in molecular and materials discovery through an accelerated feedback loop\cite{EAST}.
 However, rigorous exploration algorithms are in dire need to bypass the combinatorial wall in the solution space.
-Conceptually, such experimental design exploration challenge falls into the realm of decision making theory.\cite{decisionmaking, mldecision} Developing improved decision making algorithms comprise dynamic or complex environments, and do require expert knowledge and numerous constraints posed by the problem's domain.